Our content may include links to products from our partners

 How To Measure Performance

-While reliance on past performance is very tricky, measuring performance is a simple science.
+While reliance on past performance is very tricky, measuring performance is simple science.
 They basically measure the average annual return of the fund – nothing more, nothing less.

 It would be good to know that the Morningstar rating is quite elaborate.
 Morningstar gives a rating to a fund only after at least 3 years of existence.
 On top of this, their rating system considers factors such as account loads, sales fees, and redemption fees.
 They also rewind at the risk-adjusted performance of a fund using 3, 5 or 10-year periods and measure the results across these time periods depending on the term of the fund.
 The rating system also counterbalances costs and consistency of performance.